inbo/tutorials/content/tutorials/r_gbif_checklist/index.md

 ## Introduction

-The R package [rgbif]() is a R wrapper to the [GBIF API](https://www.gbif.org/developer/summary) which allows you to get data from GBIF directly in your R session.
+The R package [rgbif](https://docs.ropensci.org/rgbif/) is a R wrapper to the [GBIF API](https://www.gbif.org/developer/summary) which allows you to get data from GBIF directly in your R session.
 The package is very well documented.
-Please, give a look to the articles on how to:
+Please, look at the articles on how to:

 1.  [setup your GBIF username and password](https://docs.ropensci.org/rgbif/articles/gbif_credentials.html)